Today, I embark on a thrilling journey through the sandy shores of Florida, a state renowned for its stunning coastline and sun-kissed beaches.

 1,350 miles.

-Although Florida has ten coastal regions, two destinations that attract tourists’ interest most are the Atlantic Coast and the Gulf of Mexico, because of their beautiful beaches.
+Although Florida has ten coastal regions, two destinations that attract touristsโ interest most are the Atlantic Coast and the Gulf of Mexico, because of their beautiful beaches.

 The first place to be discovered and colonized is First Coast, and it is the first transit point for northern travelers who are going to Florida.

-is located on Space Coast.
+Kennedy Space Center is located on Space Coast.

 Treasure Coast got its name from the Spanish treasurer ship that got wracked along its coast many years ago.

-Gold Coast is the most expensive area in Florida
+Gold Coast is the most expensive area in Florida.

-are found on Lee Island Coast.
+The barrier islands of Florida are found on Lee Island Coast.

 Cultural Coast is the destination of artists and musicians, and Sun shines best at Sun Coast.